Edward Olivares Player Props: Royals vs. Diamondbacks

-Edward Olivares -- batting .243 with a triple, a home run, a walk and three RBI in his past 10 games -- will be in action for the Kansas City Royals against the Arizona Diamondbacks, with Ryne Nelson on the hill, on April 25 at 9:40 PM ET.
+After batting .237 with a double, a triple, a home run, a walk and three RBI in his past 10 games, Edward Olivares and the Kansas City Royals face the Arizona Diamondbacks (who will start Zac Gallen) at 3:40 PM ET on Wednesday.

-He hit a home run while going 1-for-4 in his last game against the Diamondbacks.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Diamondbacks.

 Edward Olivares Game Info & Props vs. the Diamondbacks